WHO IS "HE WHO NOW RESTRAINS"? (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 Our sixth objection to the doctrine of the removal of the Spirit of God is, there are Old Testament passages that declare God will move in unprecedented power at the time of the greatest spiritual darkness.

 Arise, shine; for your light has come!
 And the glory of the LORD is risen upon you.

 For behold, the darkness shall cover the earth, and deep darkness the people; but the LORD will arise over you, and His glory will be seen upon you.
 (Isaiah 60:1,2)

 Here we see that God will glorify the purified remnant of saints who will be on the earth in the hour of intense, worldwide spiritual darkness.
 Some of these saints will be Jewish and some Gentile.
 They will be one Body in Christ.

 In the period immediately preceding the return of Christ the Lord will enter His people in the fullness of the power of His Spirit.

-The sun and the moon shall be darkened, and the stars shall withdraw their shining.
-The Lord also shall roar out of Zion, and utter his voice from Jerusalem; and the heavens and the earth shall shake: but the Lord will be the hope of his people, and the strength of the children of Israel.
+The LORD also will roar from Zion [body of Christ], and utter His voice from Jerusalem; the heavens and earth will shake; but the LORD will be a shelter for His people, and the strength of the children of Israel.
 (Joel 3:15,16)